-Can Joan Capó is the perfect destination for cycle tourists: the hotel is located close to many fantastic cycling routes and is equipped perfectly for cyclists.
+Can Joan Capó is the perfect destination for cycle tourists: the hotel is located close to many fantastic cycling routes and is equipped with everything cyclists need.

 Sineu’s main building is the parish church of Santa María de Sineu with her unique nave and several side chapels.

 Further places to visit are the Ceramic Museum in the presbytery and “El León” – the winged lion statue made of copper sitting in front of the building.
 The lion, symbol for the evangelist Mark, holds Sineu’s coat of arms in his front paw.

 The railway station which dates back to the early 20th century is home to the arts centre of the city, the “Centro de Arte de Sineu”.
 Regularly, expositions with contemporary art from well-known artists take place here.

 Sineu’s weekly market with its food and vegetable stalls takes place every Wednesday and has become firmly established as one of Majorca’s trading centres since its inauguration by Jaime II in 1306.
 Today it is Majorca’s only market where living animals are traded.

 The Hotel Can Joan Capó is located ideally to discover the island of Majorca: prime destinations, for example, Palma de Mallorca, Valldemossa, Puerto Sóller, Artá and Cabo Formentor, as well as beautiful beaches such as the famous Es Trenc, are easily accessible by car.
 We strongly recommend a trip with a Llaüt, the traditional Majorcan boat, which will give you the chance to discover Majorca from the sea.
 Sineu is located on the railway line that connects Manacor and Palma de Mallorca.
 You can thus travel by train to some cities on the island, for example, Consell, Binissalem and Inca.